Ladies First: Business Travel Safety Tips for Women

 Regardless who is traveling, however, AIG notes that “women might face different, if not greater, risks while traveling for business.
 Travel managers and travel programs should be aware of the risks that female travelers might frequently be facing on the road, and make efforts to address and mitigate these risks.”

 Start by consulting your own female travelers.
-General statistics can guide you, but your policies, training, and tips have to reflect your company’s reality, especially your own travelers’ most pressing concerns.
+General statistics can guide you, but your policies, training, and business travel tips have to reflect your company’s reality, especially your own travelers’ most pressing concerns.

 Traveler education builds awareness of potential risks, which is good.
 What’s better is teaching employees how to avoid problems in the first place and what to do if they feel uncomfortable or do have a problem while away.
 Equipping them with actionable tips and tools boosts confidence and peace of mind.
 Empowerment and giving people the skills to stay safe reduces potential risks to your company as well as your people.
 So training makes simple economic sense as well.